My research interests, to which I have significantly contributed in the past include:

 Quantum thermalization is the physical process in which locally encoded information (e.g., a particular configuration of atoms), becomes hidden in highly non-local and experimentally inaccessible correlations.
 I investigate how thermalization occurs in general, and the mechanisms that can prevent it.
 On the way we discover the phenomenon of Hilbert space fragmentation, that we observed with ultracold atoms.

 Key publications.
-Theory: Experiments:

 Quantum measurements---a key instrument in quantum mechanics---are playing an ever-growing role in condensed matter physics.
 In the modern era, measurements can not only interrogate quantum systems but also generate novel phenomena ranging from entanglement phase transitions to efficient preparation of exotic ground states.
 Quantum critical points are highly sensitive to perturbations, making them ideal for exploring novel measurement-induced effects.
 We suggested an experimentally relevant procedure to "weakly'' measure critical degrees of freedom to yield behavior that strikingly transcends the conventional isolated system paradigm.